kubemod/kubemod/README.md

 # KubeMod

-KubeMod unlocks the power of [Kubernetes Mutating Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) by introducing `ModRule` - a custom Kubernetes resource which allows you to declaratively apply modifications to specific Kubernetes resources at runtime.
+KubeMod unlocks the power of [Kubernetes Mutating Webhooks](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/) by introducing `ModRule` - a custom Kubernetes resource which allows you to intercept the creation of any Kubernetes object and apply targeted modifications to it before it is deployed to the cluster.

 Use KubeMod to: